Skip to main content

 Location: Needham, MA

 From the very first semester, students will engage in hands-on, team-based projects to tackle real-world engineering challenges.
 The courses and projects students work on range from Mechanical Prototyping, where students build functional prototypes using 3D printing and other fabrication techniques, to Design Nature, where students learn to create nature-inspired solutions to problems.
-All students will also complete a Senior Capstone project known as SCOPE, in which students will work on projects provided by external partners such as nonprofits and companies.
+All students will also complete a Senior Capstone project known as SCOPE (Senior Capstone Program in Engineering).

 3. Williams College